Article

 • Natural language processing.
 Theano library is excellent for building models that can learn to read and write in different languages.

 Google Brain team members originally developed TensorFlow for internal use at Google.
 TensorFlow provides a variety of capabilities for data preprocessing, model training, and model deployment.
-Recently, it has also been used for developing recommender systems, self-driving cars, and deep learning algorithms.
+Recently, it’s been used for developing recommender systems, self-driving cars, and deep learning algorithms.

 • Eager execution.
 This feature allows developers to experiment with TensorFlow code without compiling and running a separate graph.